Toggle: English / Spanish

 Sometimes, an abnormal result can be due to contamination.
 This means bacteria may be found, but it came from your skin or from the lab equipment, instead of your blood.
 This is called a false-positive result.
 It means you do not have a true infection.

 Croft AC, Woods GL.
-Specimen collection and handling for diagnosis of infectious diseases.
+Medical bacteriology.
 In: McPherson RA, Pincus MR, eds.
 Henry's Clinical Diagnosis and Management by Laboratory Methods.
-21st ed.
-Philadelphia, Pa: Saunders Elsevier; 2006:chap 63.
+22nd ed.
+Philadelphia, PA: Elsevier Saunders; 2011:chap 57.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.